Using External Tools

 You can use the Qt Linguist release manager tools, lupdate and lrelease, directly from Qt Creator.
 The lupdate tool is used to synchronize source code and translations.
 The lrelease tool is used to create run-time translation files for use by the released application.

-To synchronize translation source (TS) files from a translator with the application code, select Tools > External > Linguist > Update Translations (lupdate).
+To synchronize TS files from a translator with the application code, select Tools > External > Linguist > Update Translations (lupdate).

 To generate from the TS files Qt message (QM) files that can be used by an application, select Tools > External > Linguist > Release Translations (lrelease).

-To open TS files in Qt Linguist, right-click a TS file in the Projects view and select Open With > Qt Linguist in the context menu.
+To open TS files in Qt Linguist, right-click a TS file in the Projects or File System view and select Open With > Qt Linguist in the context menu.
 For more information about Qt Linguist, see Qt Linguist Manual.

 You can preview the current QML document in the QML Viewer (Qt Quick 1) or QML Scene (Qt Quick 2).
 The preview tools enable you to load QML documents for viewing and testing while you are developing an application.